rednote-hilab/dots.llm1/README.md

 The highlights from `dots.llm1` include:
 - **Enhanced Data Processing**: We propose a scalable and fine-grained three-stage data processing framework designed to generate large-scale, high-quality and diverse data for pretraining.
-- **Performance and Cost Efficiency**: `dots.llm1` is an open-source model that activates only 14B parameters during inference while delivering comprehensive and computationally efficient performance.
+- **Performance and Cost Efficiency**: `dots.llm1` is an open-source model that activates only 14B parameters at inference, delivering both comprehensive capabilities and high computational efficiency.
-- **Infrastructure**: we introduce an innovative moe all-to-all communication and computation overlapping recipe based on 1F1B pipeline scheduling and an efficient grouped GEMM implementation to boost computational efficiency.
+- **Infrastructure**: We introduce an innovative MoE all-to-all communication and computation overlapping recipe based on interleaved 1F1B pipeline scheduling and an efficient grouped GEMM implementation to boost computational efficiency.
-- **No Synthetic Data during Pre-Train** Trained on 11.2 trillion high-quality tokens without reliance on synthetic data.
+- **No Synthetic Data during Pre-Train**: 11.2 trillion high-quality non-synthetic tokens was used in base model pretraining.
-- **Open Accessibility to Model Dynamics**: releasing intermediate training checkpoints as open-source,  enabling deeper insights into the dynamics of large models.
+- **Open Accessibility to Model Dynamics**: Intermediate model checkpoints for every 1T tokens trained are released,  facilitating future research into the learning dynamics of large language models.

 For more details, please refer to our [report](dots1_tech_report.pdf).